Sharing is caring!

 4. Remove Labels From Jars Before You Can Reuse Them

 This is one of my favorite rubbing alcohol uses!
-You can use rubbing alcohol to remove labels or fingerprints from any jar.
+You can use rubbing alcohol to remove labels (or fingerprints) from any jar.
 Instant containers to organize everything in your house!
-The alcohol washes the dye right off and you have unmarked jars to reuse.
+The alcohol washes the dye right off, and you have unmarked jars to reuse.

 Remove labels from your jars